ingeint/idempiere-restful-plugin/README.md

                lib/
 ```

-Finally, add the new dependency in de [MANIFEST.MF](META-INF/MANIFEST.MF) file as a `Bundle-ClassPath` attribute, example:
+Finally, add the new dependency in [MANIFEST.MF](META-INF/MANIFEST.MF) file as a `Bundle-ClassPath` attribute, example:

 ```manifest
 Bundle-ClassPath: .,